 Most significant differences between independent contractors and employees

 The Internal Revenue Service doesn’t have a strict set of rules that determine the employee’s status, which poses a challenge for every employer.
 However, they have a list of guidelines that help them decide every particular case, specifically for tax purposes.
 In their eyes, every person hired is viewed as an employee.
-That means that the employer is responsible for providing all sorts of benefits and paying all the necessary taxes.
-That gives them the right to determine hours, training, location, and employee’s schedule.
+That means that the employer is responsible for providing all sorts of benefits, such as healthcare, and paying all the necessary taxes.
+That gives them the right to control hours, office space, and employee’s schedule.

 When it comes to independent contractors, the situation is the opposite.
-The independent contractors choose the conditions and don’t depend on the employer in any way.
-They are responsible for filing taxes and taking care of their own hours, insurance, vacation, and other contributions.
+The independent contractors have the right to control and choose the conditions and don’t depend on the employer in any way.
+They are responsible for filing taxes and taking care of their own hours, health insurance, vacation, and other contributions.
 The easiest way to understand it is that a higher degree of control comes with more significant responsibilities and taxes.
 Now, let’s dive into particulars.

 How can I quickly determine the status of my employee?

 Before we dissect all the IRS guidelines, let’s see the easiest way to understand this difference from the employer’s perspective.
-Let’s say that you own a restaurant.
+Let’s say you are a small business owner who has a restaurant.
 Everyone in charge of the core business - preparing and serving food - will most likely be considered an employee.
-If you are responsible for their training, shifts, schedules, and vacation, they are certainly an employee.
-However, suppose you hire someone on a project-based contract to be in charge of your restaurant’s interior design, giving them freedom and autonomy.
-In that case, they can be considered an independent contractor.
+If you are responsible for their training, shifts, schedules, and vacation, they are certainly employees.
+However, suppose you hire someone on a less long-term commitment basis to be in charge of your restaurant’s interior design, giving them freedom and autonomy.
+In that case, they can be considered independent workers.
 You aren’t responsible for them; you only hire them for a particular service, one that isn’t essential to your core business.

 On the other hand, let’s say that you own a marketing agency.
-Your designers, creatives, copywriters, and videographers - they are your core business employees, essential to your survival.
-You will train them, give them equipment, and monitor how they complete their assignments.
-It will be quite a daunting task convincing the authorities they are your independent contractors, although their positions usually are.
-However, you will have no issues classifying your accountant, human resources, or finance like that, conditional that other criteria are met as well.
+Your designers, creatives, copywriters, and videographers - they are your core business employees, essential to your business survival.
+You will train them, give them equipment, and control how they complete their assignments.
+It will be quite a daunting task convincing the federal government they are independent contractors, although their positions usually are.
+However, you will have no issues classifying your accounting, human resources, or finance like that, conditional that other criteria are met as well.

-This issue will inevitably generate conflict.
+This staffing issue will inevitably generate conflict.
 If you aren’t sure how to proceed, it is best to collaborate with the said employee and reach a compromise.
 From a legal point of view, an employer can’t misclassify a worker even if they agree.
-Your obligation isn’t only to them; it’s to the state as well.
+Your obligation isn’t only to them; it’s to the federal government as well.

-What are the employers’ obligations when hiring an employee?
+What are the employers’ obligations when hiring a full-time employee?

 For every person you hire, regardless of their position, there is a list of obligations.
-First and foremost, employers are responsible for withholding taxes from the paychecks.
-Employees (very often called common law employees) also receive benefits, such as social security, pension plan, medicare, severance packages, workers' compensation, and unemployment insurance.
-All of this is covered by the Federal Insurance Contributions Act (FICA), and there are written contracts signed by both parties.
-Company control is much bigger; employee status comes with benefits but also with less autonomy.
+First and foremost, employers are responsible for withholding taxes from paychecks.
+Employees (very often called common law employees) also receive benefits, such as social security, pension plan, medicare, severance packages, workers' compensation insurance, and unemployment insurance (or unemployment compensation).
+All of this is covered by the Federal Insurance Contributions Act (FICA taxes), and there are written contracts signed by both parties.
+Company right to control is much higher; employee status comes with benefits but also with less autonomy.

 Health insurance is also something covered by this type of relationship, regardless of the employee works full-time or not.
 Another obligation is the minimum wage - Employers can’t pay their employees less than that.
 However, the law doesn’t protect freelancers and independent contractors in such a way.